ixaris/ixaris-oss/commons-async/lib/README.md

 ### Stacking

 Async Local value can be stackable.
-If stackable, values are pushed to a stack and popped afterwards, otherwise, an error is thrown if a value is already set.
+If stackable, values are pushed to a stack and popped afterwards.
+Otherwise, an error is thrown if a value is already set.

 ## Async Trace